chaitanyapotti/cloudfront-update-distribution/README.md

 # cloudfront-update-distribution

-Updates an AWS cloudfront distribution
+Updates an AWS cloudfront distribution.
+You can also use this action to invalidate cloudfront distribution

 Update a Cloudfront distribution by providing the updated config